-Click in the dynamic spectrum plot (in the window "Plotting The LOFAR Dynamic Spectrum Data"): (click for larger version!)
+Click in the dynamic spectrum plot (in the window "Plotting The LOFAR Dynamic Spectrum Data"):

 The position of your cursor in time and frequency is indicated below the plot.
 Also, frequency and time profiles through this point appear on the windows "Plotting TimeS pectra" and "Plotting Frequency Spectra" to the right.